Ariettes oubliées: 2. Il pleure dans mon cœur

-The quote that accompanies this particular piece is one by R. Rimbaud, which reads: "Il pleut doucement sur la ville."
-In English, this translates: "It rains lightly over the city."
+The quote that accompanies this particular piece is one by R. Rimbaud, which reads: "Il pleut doucement sur la ville". ("It rains lightly over the city.")

 3. L'ombre des arbres

-As the third song in the cycle, 'L'ombre des arbres" provides a dramatic shift in tempo when compared to the first two pieces.
-The initial 'Lent et triste' instruction is interpreted as 'slow and sad.'
+As the third song in the cycle, "L'ombre des arbres" provides a dramatic shift in tempo when compared to the first two pieces.
+The initial Lent et triste instruction is interpreted as 'slow and sad'.
 This instruction compliments the weary and hopeless imagery created by the text and supported by the accompaniment.

 The opening quote for this piece is one that comes from Cyrano de Bergerac.
 It reads: "Le rossignol qui du haut d'une branche se regarde dedans, croit étre tombé dans la riviére.
-Il est au sommet d'un chêne et toutefois il a peur de se noyer."
-In English, this translates as: "The nightingale, from a high branch, sees himself reflected below, and believes he has fallen into the river.
-He is at the top of an oak tree, and, nevertheless, fears he will be drowned."
+Il est au sommet d'un chêne et toutefois il a peur de se noyer." ("The nightingale, from a high branch, sees himself reflected below, and believes he has fallen into the river.
+He is at the top of an oak tree, and, nevertheless, fears he will be drowned.")

 4. Chevaux de Bois

-As the fourth piece of the cycle, Chevaux de Bois dramatically changes the overall atmosphere of the cycle with a fast, lively piano accompaniment and vocal line.
+As the fourth piece of the cycle, "Chevaux de bois" dramatically changes the overall atmosphere of the cycle with a fast, lively piano accompaniment and vocal line.
 The piano starts with fortissimo trills, accompanied by accented, detached eighth notes and triplets.
 After a robust introduction, the singer jumps right in, exclaiming "Tournez, tournez."
 The piece continues on with an exciting, forward-moving accompaniment, ultimately slowing into a pianissimo finale in E major.

-An opening quote at the top of the score from V. Hugo reads: "Par saint-Gille, viens-nous-en, mon agile Alezan ;"
+An opening quote at the top of the score from Victor Hugo reads: "Par saint-Gille, viens-nous-en, mon agile Alezan ;"